alemart/encantar-js/README.md

 ## About

 MARTINS.js is free and open-source software developed by [Alexandre Martins](https://github.com/alemart).
-It is based on [Speedy Vision](https://github.com/alemart/speedy-vision).
+It is based on [Speedy Vision](https://github.com/alemart/speedy-vision) and released under the [LGPL](LICENSE.md).